ImageMagick/Usage-Markdown/color_mods/index.md

 ### Color (Channel) Lookup Tables {#clut}

-A common requirement of a image processing tool is the ability to replace the whole range of colors, from a pre-prepared table of colors.
+A common requirement of an image processing tool is the ability to replace the whole range of colors, from a pre-prepared table of colors.
 This allows you to convert images of one set of colors (generally gray-scale) into completely different set of colors, just by looking up its replacement color from a special image.

 Of course you do need a 'Look Up Table' image from which to read the replacement colors.